jacobwlaird/lol-data/README.md

 # LoL Data

-Small script I made to pull data from Riot Games API and store it into an amazon RDS to parse through at a later date
+Small script I made to pull data from Riot Games API and store it into an RDS to parse through at a later date

 ## Acknowledgments